vandycknick/nvd.codes/_posts/2021/2021-03-07-monitor-shell-commands-with-ebpf.md

 draft: true
 ---

 Have you ever logged on to a server or workstation and asked yourself "I wonder what other users are executing right now?".
 Well, I certainly have and I'm always curious about what is currently running on a system.
-Which isn't really a hard question to answer, any Linux system comes preinstalled with tools like `top` that can exactly show you all the currently running processes on the system.
+This last one isn't a difficult question to answer.
+Any Linux system comes preinstalled with tools like `top` that can exactly show you all the currently running processes on the system.
 But that's not what I'm talking about here, I want a record of every command typed at any shell new or old currently in use on the system.
-This seems like a pretty tough challenge, but there are some hidden powers inside the Linux kernel that make this task rather straight forward.
+This seems like a pretty tough challenge, but some hidden powers inside the Linux kernel make this task rather straight forward.

-The technology I'm talking about here is called eBPF and you might have used or heard about it before.
-You see more and more tools are starting to leverage the powers of eBPF to build amazing things.
-Especially in the cloud-native space tools like falco, cilium, calico leverage eBPF to build very performant networking or monitoring tools. eBPF stands for Berkeley Packet Filter.
+The hidden powers I'm talking about here is called eBPF and you might have used or heard about it before.
+You see more and more tools starting to leverage eBPF to build amazing things.
+Especially in the cloud-native space tools like Falco, Cilium and Calico leverage eBPF to build very performant networking or monitoring tools.
+BPF stands for Berkeley Packet Filter.
 Remember iptables?
-As the name implies, the original BPF allows a user to specify rules that will be applied to network packets as they flow through the network.
+Like the name implies, the original BPF allowed a user to specify rules that will be applied to network packets as they flow through the network.
 This has been part of Linux for years.

-But when BPF got extended, it allowed users to add code that gets executed by the kernel in a safe manner.
+But when BPF got extended, it now allows users to probe and add code to the kernel in a safe manner.
 What I mean by safe here is that these programs are run in a virtual machine inside the kernel, making it impossible for it to cause system-wide instabilities.
 Ever installed a driver and have it crash your whole system at the most inconvenient time?
-Well, I certainly have seen my fair share of BSOD's. eBPF solves all of that allowing you to safely attach probes at different parts of the kernel.
+Well, I certainly have seen my fair share of BSOD's. eBPF solves all of that allowing you to safely attach probes to different parts of the kernel.

-In this post, I want to show you how we can leverage eBPF to snoop any command typed inside any shell prompt on a Linux based system.
+Safely running code in kernel mode, well that sounds really interesting doesn't it?
+In this post I'll walk you through how we can install a probe with eBPF to see every command typed inside any shell on a Linux based system!
-Have you ever wondered when you were logged in

-## Spying on commands typed in a bash shell
+## Spying on commands typed in a bash

-Let's start focussing on bash and see if it is possible to snoop on commands in any bash shell currently live on the system.
-To make it easier to work with eBPF we'll need install a tool named `bpftrace`.
-I'll explain what this is and how it works in relation to eBPF in a sec, but let's first get something up and running.
-On a Ubuntu-based system it's relatively straight forward to install `bpftrace`:
+Let's keep things simple to start with and just focus on bash for now.
+To make it easier with eBPF we'll install a tool named `bpftrace`.
+I'll explain in a sec what this is and how it works with eBPF, but let's make sure we have something up and running first.
+On a Ubuntu-based system it's relatively straight-forward to install:

 ```sh
 sudo apt install -y bpftrace
 ```

-One of the cool things about `bpftrace` is that it comes preinstalled with a bunch of amazing [tools](https://github.com/iovisor/bpftrace/tree/master/tools) already.
-At this point, we are just one command away from achieving our goal.
+One of the cool things about `bpftrace` is that it comes preinstalled with a bunch of amazing [tools](https://github.com/iovisor/bpftrace/tree/master/tools).
+This means that at this point, we are just one command away from achieving our goal here.
 One of the preinstalled tools is named `bashreadline.bt` and it does exactly what we need.
 When run it starts monitoring every command entered in a bash shell.
-If `bpftrace` is installed, you should be able to find with:
+If `bpftrace` is installed, you should be able to locate it on your system with:

 ```sh
 $ which bashreadline.bt